 Table ES-2.
-Project Impacts, Mitigation Measures, and Residual Impacts Impact Mitigation Measure Residual Impact comply with the City's Municipal Code and impacts would be less than significant.
-NOI-9: Construction of the proposed Near-Term 7 Projects could generate excessive ground- borne vibration or noise.
+Project Impacts, Mitigation Measures, and Residual Impacts (Continued) Impact Mitigation Measure Residual Impact NOI-9: Construction of the proposed Near-Term 7 Projects could generate excessive ground- borne vibration or noise.
 Impacts for Near-Term 7 Projects would be similar to those anticipated under the Project.
 Therefore, this impacts would be less than significant.
 No mitigation required Less than Significant NOI-10: Operation of the proposed Near-Term 7 projects could result in a substantial short-term increase in ambient noise levels within the Project area.
 Given their temporary nature, these impacts would be less than significant.
 No mitigation required Less than Significant NOI-11: The Near-Term 7 Projects could temporarily or periodically increase ambient noise levels in the Project area.
 As increases in ambient noise levels from these projects would be temporary, impacts are considered temporarily significant and unavoidable.
 Implementation of MM NOI-4a and 4b Significant and Unavoidable NOI-12: The proposed Near-Term 7 projects would not expose onsite uses to noise levels associated with operations at the Moffett Federal Airfield.
 No mitigation required No Impact NOI-13: The proposed Near-Term 7 projects would not expose onsite uses to noise levels associated with operations at a private airfield.
 No mitigation required No Impact NOI-14: Planned development under the proposed Near-Term 7 projects would contribute to a substantial increase in permanent traffic noise levels on area roadways.
-Regardless of implementation of mitigation, impacts resulting from permanent increases in noise levels generated by increase No mitigation required Significant and Unavoidable
+Regardless of implementation of mitigation, impacts resulting from permanent increases in noise levels generated by increase in traffic would be potentially significant and unavoidable.
+No mitigation required Significant and Unavoidable